stamzid/image-distance/README.md

 Backend is written in Python and takes advantage of python virtual environment setup.
 For this project `pipenv` environment has been used.
 Please refer to relevant instructions for operating system specific installation of `python 3.7` and `pipenv` environment.

-Once installation complate, `cd` to `backend` folder in the repo and run the following chronologically:
+Once installation complate, open a terminal and `cd` to `backend` folder in the repo and run the following chronologically:

 - `pipenv shell`